overturetool/overturetool.github.io/_workshops/20th-overture-workshop.md

 TBA

 ### Important Dates

-18 April 2022: Submission of abstracts of papers
+25 April 2022: Submission of abstracts of papers

-25 April 2022: Submission deadline for papers
+02 May   2022: Submission deadline for papers

 06 June  2022: Notification to authors

 20 June  2022: Final version of papers due

 05 July  2022: Workshop

 ## Call